yucigou/express-middleware-minio/README.md

 npm test
 ```

+You can find the test report [here](https://europepmc.github.io/express-middleware-minio/test-report.html), as well as the test coverage report [here](https://europepmc.github.io/express-middleware-minio/coverage/index.html)

 ### Temporary directory (optional and deprecated)

 Currently when retrieving a file from Minio via operation get (see above), we download and save it in the local filesystem, and then return it to the client.